krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 </div>

-As noted earlier, the diagonal of the matrix represents a sample path through the system’s history, and the top row records cumulative presence mass over the entire observed history.
+As we will see in the next section, the diagonal of the matrix represents a sample path through the system’s history, and the top row records cumulative presence mass over the entire observed history.
 The diagonal shows accumulation at the finest (micro) timescale; the top row reflects accumulation at the coarsest (macro)